-Full Applications are deemed compliant if:
+Full applications are deemed compliant if:

-- The applicant submitted a compliant Concept Paper; - The Full Application complies with the content and form requirements in Section IV.D. of the FOA; and - The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA.
+- The full application complies with the content and form requirements in Section IV.D. of the FOA; and - The applicant successfully uploaded all required documents and clicked the "Submit" button in the EERE Exchange by the deadline stated in the FOA.